VeinsOfTheEarth/DeepReservoir/README.md

 # Reservoir
-Repository for Reinforcement Learning (RL) mcodes to simulate reservoir operations
+Repository for Reinforcement Learning (RL) codes to simulate reservoir operations

 # Packages Used